wp-plugins/role-based-help-notes/readme.txt

 = 1.2.8.1 =
 * 2014-03-07
 * Quick Fix - correction to code directing the page that the contents are sent to.
-1.2.8 version details...
-* Re-factored code into Classes.
-* Settings screen now in tabs.
-* Database handling of options simplified, dropped upgrade support pre 1.2.7 version.
-* New feature: Added the suggested plugin extension ["user_switching"](http://wordpress.org/plugins/user-switching/).
-* New feature: New error message on attempting to disable a plugin that is being forced active by plugin extensions.

 = 1.2.8 =
 * 2014-03-06